dgraph-io/dgraph-docs/content/graphql/authorization/authorization-overview.md

 ## Authorization

-You can now implement authorization by adding authorization rules to your schema with the `@auth` directive.
-But for the `@auth` directive to work, you also need to configure authentication using the `Dgraph.Authorization` object (as described below):
+You can add authorization rules to your schema with the `@auth` directive, but for the `@auth` directive to work, you also need to configure authentication using the `Dgraph.Authorization` object (as described below).

-So your schema will follow this pattern:
+When complete, your schema will look like the following:

 ```graphql
 type A @auth(...) {